Squad-Hosting-Community/awesome-squad/README.md

 * [SquadServerLogExt](https://github.com/Moosieus/SquadServerLogExt).
 Python script that parses the Squad server log file to put the Timestamps, player count, tick rate and current map(-layer) into a well formatted spreadsheet.

 ## Other ##
+* [squad-maps](https://github.com/Thomas-Smyth/squad-maps).
+JSON formatted list of Squad Maps / Layers and related data for use in development.

 ## License